 We offer additional coverage on some prescription drugs that are not normally covered in a Medicare Prescription Drug Plan.
-Payments made for these drugs will not count towards your
+Payments made for these drugs will not count towards your total out-of-pocket costs.

 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
 Not all members will reach the \$2,000 out-of-pocket limit in a year.